itenium-be/angular-reactive-forms/README.md

 - 'Tax' which validates the tax nr and formats correct inputs
 - 'Business' which consists of a name and a tax nr
 - Wrap an npm DatePicker (ex: https://github.com/vlio20/angular-datepicker) and use it for the BirthDate
+- 'Text' base component that includes the Bootstrap FormGroup and Label
+    - Prepend a "*" to all labels of form fields that have a required validator.
+- 'Money' with Bootstrap addon '€' and formatting '0.00'

 ## Resources